StreamElements/widgets/docs/BeforeStarting.md

 # Before Starting

-Before Starting explains how to create a Custom Widget or Custom Code Alert Box, using StreamElements' the Overlay Editor UI.
+Before Starting explains how to create a Custom Widget or Custom Code AlertBox, using StreamElements' the Overlay Editor UI.

-We will start by creating an Overlay first and then the widgets, an Alert Box and a Custom Widget, which you'll be able edit.
+We will start by creating an Overlay first and then the widgets, an AlertBox and a Custom Widget, which you'll be able edit.

 ## Creating an Overlay